Sir Henry Tichborne, 7th Baronet: Personal life

+Built by his father the 6th Baronet in 1760, in 1789 Tichborne sold the family estate of Frimley Manor to James Lawrell the elder for £20,000.

+Sir Henry died on 14 June 1821.
+He is buried with his family in St Andrew's Church in Tichborne in Hampshire.

+Succession

 Sir Henry was succeeded in 1821 by his eldest son, Henry Joseph Tichborne (1779–1845), the 8th Baronet Tichborne.
-He fathered seven daughters but no male heir (see the curse connected with the Tichborne Dole).
 When Henry Joseph died in 1845 the immediate heir as 9th Baronet Tichborne was his younger brother Edward Doughty, who had assumed the surname of Doughty as a condition of a legacy.
 Edward's only son died in childhood, so James Tichborne became next in line to the baronetcy, and after him his son, Roger Tichborne.

-He is buried with his family in St Andrew's Church in Tichborne in Hampshire.